 Policy of Non-affiliation—Equal treatment of All International Students

 Langley Flying School is committed to the fair and equitable treatment of all of its International Student and does not maintain affiliation with any business/recruiting agents or special interest groups in other countries that could lead to unfair recruitment fees levied against students, and preferential access to flight training resources.
 All International Students are treated fairly and equally, and Langley Flying School seeks to minimize the cost of training in all cases.
 International Students are fully integrated with Langley Flying School's domestic students.

 Proof of English Language Proficiency

 In accordance with the International Civil Aviation Organization, all pilots must demonstrate speaking and listening comprehension in English.
 Transport Canada's Aviation-Language Proficiency Test, as well as description of the required standards, are described at the following link: ALPT.
-Because Tranport Canada requires that the ALPT be administered face-to-face in Canada with a designated examiner, International students must make special effort to ensure they meet the requirements of this examination before they commit time, energy, and month to pilot training.
+Because Tranport Canada requires that the ALPT be administered face-to-face in Canada with a designated examiner, International students must make special effort to ensure they meet the requirements of this examination before they commit time, energy, and money to pilot training.